ozthe2/ozthe2.github.io/_posts/2015-01-09-ConfigMgr-How-to-Configure-BranchCache.md

 tags: [branchcache,configmgr]
 ---

-This is part 1 of a 2 part post.
+This is part 1 of a two part post.
 This part demonstrates how to install and configure BranchCache while [Part 2]({{ site.baseurl }}{% link _posts/2015-01-12-ConfigMgr-How-to-confirm-BranchCache-is-working.md %}) will demonstrate how to determine that BranchCache is actually working.

 Let's start by asking the question: